B.A., Political Science, University of Missouri-Kansas City, 1991

 Prior to beginning his academic career, Dean Boise practiced law for over eight years at law firms including Cleary Gottlieb and Akin Gump, in New York, and Thompson Hine, in Cleveland.
 Before entering private practice, he clerked for the Honorable Pasco M. Bowman II, of the U.S. Court of Appeals for the Eighth Circuit.
 Dean Boise earned his LL.M. in Taxation from New York University School of Law and his Juris Doctor from the University of Chicago Law School.
 He received a Bachelor of Arts in political science, summa cum laude, from the University of Missouri-Kansas City, where he also completed substantial coursework toward a degree in piano performance at the University’s Conservatory of Music.

-Dean Boise's research has focused on U.S. corporate and international tax policy, offshore financial centers, and offshore financial intermediation.
-He has published articles in the TEXAS INTERNATIONAL LAW JOURNAL, the GEORGE MASON LAW REVIEW, and the MINNESOTA LAW REVIEW, and has presented papers at the law schools at Northwestern University, the University of Utah, and Wake Forest University, among others.
+Dean Boise's scholarship has focused on U.S. corporate and international tax policy, offshore financial centers, and offshore financial intermediation.
+He has published articles in the Texas International Law Journal, the George Mason Law Review, and the Minnesota Law Review, and has presented papers at the law schools at Northwestern University, the University of Utah, and Wake Forest University, among others.
 Dean Boise also has been a frequent speaker before organizations including the American Bar Association Tax Section and the Association of American Law Schools Tax Section.
 He has taught International Tax, Corporate Tax, International Tax Policy and Federal Income Taxation.
 He is currently admitted to practice in Ohio and New York.

-Dean Boise has been active in a variety of civic and charitable organizations, including serving on the boards of the Cleveland Clinic Foundation Children's Hospital for Rehabilitation, the Cleveland Music School Settlement and Karamu House.
-He also served on the Community Advisory Board for WCPN/WVIZ and was a member of the Cleveland Bridge Builders Leadership Program, Class of 2001.
-He currently serves on the boards of the Cleveland Leadership Center and the Cleveland Metropolitan Bar Association.
+Dean Boise has been active in a variety of civic and charitable organizations in Cleveland, including serving on the boards of the Cleveland Clinic Foundation Children’s Hospital for Rehabilitation, the Cleveland Music School Settlement, Karamu House and the Cleveland Leadership Center.
+He also served on the Community Advisory Board for WCPN/WVIZ, and is a member of the 2014 class of Leadership Cleveland.
+He currently serves on the boards of the Cleveland Metropolitan Bar Association and the Museum of Contemporary Art (MOCA) Cleveland.